inmanta/inmanta-core/docs/resource_sets.rst

 **********************************
 Resource sets and partial compile
 **********************************
-To reduce the time of a compile action, resource sets can be used.
-Without the use of those, each time a resource is added, updated or removed, the entire model is recompiled.
-By using resource sets, the resources that are usually updated together can be grouped in resource sets.
-This way, the time to compile will depend on the size of the targeted resource set.
-When not using resource sets, the time to compile will depend on the size of the entire model.
-This allows to perform certain actions only on the resources of a specific resource set.
-Compiling only some resource sets and not the entire model is called a partial compile.
+Partial compiles provide a way to speed up compilation of small changes to large models.
+Rather than recompiling the whole model, we only recompile a small independent part of it.
+The resources in this section of the model form a resource set.

+To make use of partial compiles, the model's resources need to be divided into resource sets.
+Then, when a change needs to be made to a part of the model, it can be trimmed down to contain only those sets that are relevant for the change.
+When this smaller model is recompiled and exported in partial mode, the changes will be pushed to the server while all other resource sets will remain unaffected.

-While the rest of this document will consider the simple case of manually slimming down the model to allow for faster compiles, the partial compile feature is really mostly useful in combination with additional tooling (e.g. a model generator based on a yaml file) or an inmanta extension (e.g. LSM) that provides dynamic entity construction.
+While the rest of this document will consider the simple case of manually trimming down the model to allow for faster compiles, the partial compile feature is really mostly useful in combination with additional tooling (e.g. a model generator based on a yaml file) or an inmanta extension (e.g. LSM) that provides dynamic entity construction.

 Resource sets
 ###########################
 Resource sets are represented in the model by instances of the ``std::ResourceSet`` entity.
-This entity holds the name of the resource set and a list of resources that belong to the resource set.
+This entity holds the name of the set and a list of resources that belong to it.
-The default exporter discovers these ResourceSet instances to determine which resources are part of which resource set.
+The default exporter discovers these ``ResourceSet`` instances to determine which resources are part of which set.

 The example shown below creates 1000 networks of 5 routers each.
 Each router is part of its network's resource set.